Shloer Chase Preview, Tips, Runners & Trends (November Meeting)

 Shloer Chase Trend Analysis

 The course which has produced the most winners of the Shloer Chase is Cheltenham, there has been a total number of 5 winners of this race who ran at Cheltenham last time out.
-The next best courses which have produced the second most winners are Sandown, Punchestown and Aintree, there has been a total number of 3 winners from each of those courses.
+The next best course which has produced the second most winners is Sandown, there has been a total number of 4 winners of this race who ran at Sandown last time out.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Shloer Chase: